rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ### Loan Offer (Lender2)

 Log out of Metamask and re-login as Lender2.
 After receiving & checking the requested addtional data from the Borrower in its **Mailbox**, Lender2 performs its internal credit assessment procedure to formulate & confirm final loan terms & conditions.
-This final loan offer can sent to the Borrower by clicking on the **Send Offer** button.
+This final loan offer can be sent to the Borrower by clicking on the **Send Offer** button.
 A modal dialogue window will pop up where you can input your proposed loan amount, annual interest rate and maturity.
 Click the **Submit** button and confirm the transaction on Metamask.

 ![2018-07-06 4 48 21](https://user-images.githubusercontent.com/39897681/42384537-37c3162c-8175-11e8-958d-8da3b89fda77.png)